Washington, D.C.› Attraction

 Our Rating Neighborhood Midtown Hours Thurs–Sat 1–4pm Transportation Metro: Farragut West (17th St. exit) Phone 202/626-7439 Prices Free admission for walk-in, self-guided tours, or $5–$10 for guided tours of 5 or more (by appointment only).
 Web site Octagon House

 This is the country’s oldest museum dedicated to architecture and design.
 Dr. William Thornton, first architect of the Capitol, designed the house in 1801.
 As its name suggests, the structure is an architectural marvel.
 Eight sides, though?
 Nope, try six.
-Thornton designed the house for Colonel John Tayloe III, a Virginia planter, a breeder of racehorses, and a friend of George Washington, who would come by to inspect the construction site from time to time.
-Upon its completion (which Washington did not live to see), the Octagon became a favorite social scene, the Tayloes welcoming John Adams, Thomas Jefferson, James Madison, James Monroe, Daniel Webster, Henry Clay, and their ilk.
+Thornton made the house for Colonel John Tayloe III, a Virginia planter, breeder of racehorses, and friend of George Washington, who would come by to inspect the construction site from time to time.
+Upon its completion (which Washington did not live to see), the Octagon became a favorite social mecca, the Tayloes welcoming John Adams, Thomas Jefferson, James Madison, James Monroe, Daniel Webster, Henry Clay, and their ilk.

 Map1799 New York Ave.
 NW Washington, D.C.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.